Master of Health Studies (MHST) 712

 Unit 1: Advanced Qualitative Methods: Beginnings and Evolution

-In the first unit of the course students begin to explore the context within which qualitative research occurs and the importance of exploring and understanding the roots that shape the various traditions in qualitative research, including differing methodological approaches and philosophic and interpretive orientations.
+In the first unit of the course, students will explore the context within which qualitative research occurs, and the importance of understanding the roots that shape the various traditions in qualitative research, including differing methodological approaches and philosophic and interpretive orientations.
 A framework for understanding Indigenous Research Methodologies will be introduced.

 Unit 2: Issues of Design in Qualitative Research

-In Unit 3 students explore a variety of approaches to qualitative research and begin to think about their own areas of interest and which approach might be the most appropriate to address their own research question(s).
-As well, students explore the relationship between purpose and design in research and consider the relevance of these with respect to the methodology they choose.
+In Unit 3, students will explore a variety of approaches to qualitative research, and begin to think about their own areas of interest and which approach might be the most appropriate to address their own research question(s).
+Students will explore the relationship between purpose and design in research and consider the relevance of these with respect to the methodology they choose.
 (Note: In the text, five methodological approaches are identified.
 In this unit, additional methodologies will be introduced, and students will have an opportunity to select the approaches most relevant to their own work.)

 Unit 5: Data Analysis and Representation

-In Unit 5 students explore the processes of data analysis, which centres around organizing, giving structure to, and eliciting meaning from the research data that have been collected.
+In Unit 5, students will explore the processes involved in data analysis, which centre around organizing, giving structure to, and eliciting meaning from the research data that have been collected.
 Students examine the qualitative data analytic skills that provide a foundation for all qualitative analysis.

 Unit 6: Writing Up Qualitative Research

-In this unit students explore what it is like to write from a variety of research perspectives and learn some of the nuances that will help them to recognize what particular approaches might look like when they are completed.
+In Unit 6, students will examine writing from a variety of research perspectives, and learn some of the nuances that will help them recognize how particular approaches might look when it is completed.

-In this unit, students explore perspectives of quality and credibility in qualitative research that speak to the soundness of the whole research endeavour, and consider ways in which to arrive at an evaluation of the credibility of qualitative research studies.
+In Unit 7, students will study perspectives of quality and credibility in qualitative research that speak to the soundness of the whole research endeavour, and consider ways in which they might evaluate the credibility of qualitative research studies.

 Unit 8: Coming Full Circle: Beginning to End and Back Again

-In the closing unit of the course, students explore what is meant by “turning” the story.
-It is hoped that they will come to the understanding that qualitative research can come full circle in their understanding of a phenomenon and that in coming full circle, their understanding increases, broadens, and invites a continuing search for yet deeper knowing and understanding.
+IIn Unit 8, the closing unit of the course, students will explore what is meant by “turning” the story.
+It is hoped that students will come to the understanding that qualitative research can bring them full circle in their understanding of a phenomenon, and that in coming full circle, their understanding increases, broadens, and invites a continuing search for yet deeper knowing and understanding.